ua-gist-open-source/postgis-docker-setup/README.md

 ### 1) Pull the postgis docker container.

-Lie geoserver, we will use the `kartoza` build:
+Lie geoserver, we will use the `mdillon` build:

 Pull the image as in the instructions to download the latest version:

 ```
-docker pull kartoza/postgis
+docker pull mdillon/postgis
 ```

 Run the docker container to give yourself a quick test that you have a working container:

 ```
-docker run -p 25432:5432 kartoza/geoserver
+docker run -p 25432:5432 mdillon/postgis
 ```

 This will run postgis in a container and expose the port `5432` from the docker container as `25432` on your host system (i.e., your Desktop or laptop).
 It will take a minute for postgresql to start up.
 Watch the terminal output for a message indicating that Postgresql is running; it will look like this: